elisamongelli/chryselis/backend/api/resources/info.md

-/api/resources contains one file for each entity -stanza.py: REST endpoint definition for each method, using models and schemas, and response definition for rooms -stato.py: REST endpoint definition for each method, using models and schemas, and response definition for statuses
+/api/resources contains one file for each entity -stanza.py: REST endpoint definition for each method, using models and schemas, and response definition for rooms -stato.py: REST endpoint definition for each method, using models and schemas, and response definition for statuses -programma.py: REST endpoint definition for each method, using models and schemas, and response definition for schedules